Neo-Ciber94/http1-rs/README.md

 - [x] Web client
 - [x] Web Sockets
 - [x] Allow to pre render `App`
-- [ ] Add a AsciiString to restrict headers and other types to it
+- [x] Add a AsciiString to restrict headers and other types to it
 - [x] Allow use extractors in any order my making the body `Mutex<Option<Body>>>` and only keep `FromRequestRef` or rename it to `FromRequest`.
 (The solution was the Payload)

 ## FIXME

-- [ ] Mime type implementation is not correct, MUST be case insensitive: <https://httpwg.org/specs/rfc9110.html#media.type>
+- [ ] Mime type implementation is fully correct, MUST be case insensitive: <https://httpwg.org/specs/rfc9110.html#media.type>